vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 }
 ```

 The controller needs a way to retrieve all of the articles in the application.
-You already have that in place and delegated that responsibility to the ArticleController.
+You already have that in place and delegated that responsibility to the `ArticleController`.
 This means that for your controller to work you are dependent on the `ArticleRepository`.
 Now the question becomes how can you get an instance of that class that you already created?

 The basic constructs of the Java language give us a way to do this by creating a new instance of the `ArticleRepository`.
 The next question becomes where should you create this instance?
 You are going to need this instance throughout your controller so it might make sense to create an instance variable and initialize it in the constructor.